Vegan Japanese

 If I'm in a real rush and/or need a fuller flavour I will mix in a teaspoon of kombu dashi powder to the simmering stock to create a stronger base.
 This is an easy way of making things more flavorsome but (word of advice) be careful as a lot of these powders may contain additives like sugar and msg depending on the brand.

-You may store the dashi in an air-tight container and refridgerate for up to 4-5 days.
+You may store the vegan dashi in an air-tight container and refrigerate for up to 4-5 days.

 I often keep the extracted pieces of shiitake and kombu for use at a later date.
 Add to miso soups, stews or gyoza dumplings as required.